AabhiPhoton/simpleProject/README.md

 # simpleProject
-# Created as tutorial for photon
+# Created as tutorial for photon using spring boot